neuromorphicsystems/dvs_performance_metrics/README.md

 **BG_brightness**: Scalar value of [lumen] or [W/m^2] - max background pattern brightness.
 For constant BG brightness choose this to be 0, as the brightness is defined by "BG_const" under "SceneParams" section.

-**[SensorBiases]**: Sensor parameters that are "user defined" - namely the diff-on and diff-off thresholds, and the refractory period.
+## [SensorBiases] -- Sensor parameters that are "user defined" - namely the diff-on and diff-off thresholds, and the refractory period.

 **diff_on**: Scalar value of ON event threshold